d2l-ai/d2l-en/chapter_introduction/index.md

 Before we could begin writing, the authors of this book, like much of the work force, had to become caffeinated.
 We hopped in the car and started driving.
-Using an iPhone, Alex called out 'Hey Siri', awakening the phone's voice recognition system.
+Using an iPhone, Alex called out "Hey Siri", awakening the phone's voice recognition system.
-Then Mu commanded 'directions to Blue Bottle coffee shop'.
+Then Mu commanded "directions to Blue Bottle coffee shop".
 The phone quickly displayed the transcription of his command.
 It also recognized that we were asking for directions and launched the Maps application to fulfill our request.